Power

 Aerobic Power

-Aerobic power is dependent on the chemical ability of the muscular tissues to use oxygen in breaking down fuels and the combined ability of the cardiovascular and pulmonary system to transport oxygen to the muscular tissues.
+Aerobic power depends on the muscular tissues' chemical ability to use oxygen in breaking down fuels and the combined capability of the cardiovascular and pulmonary systems to transport oxygen to the muscular tissues.